Our Support Workers have been through Breast Cancer themselves.

 When you have just had surgery or in the middle of treatment, the thought of preparing a meal can be daunting.
 We can offer you some meals for your freezer – healthy and appetising and all you have to do is defrost.

 Gentle massage can be a good way to help ease stress and anxiety while you are dealing with breast cancer and for some it can be an effective way to relieve pain.
-Hands to Heal delivers our oncology massage service for clients on Wednesday and Thursday mornings here at the resource centre.
+Michelle Stewart delivers our oncology massage service for clients on Wednesdays here at the resource centre.

 When someone you love is diagnosed with breast cancer the most important thing you can do is listen.